cube-soft/cube.pdf/Applications/Editor/Documents/English/Readme.md

 ![CubePDF Utility main window](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdfutility/overview.en.png)

-CubPDF Utility is a software that allows you to insert, extract, or remove pages, edit document metadata, and encryption settings for existing PDF files.
+CubPDF Utility is a software that allows you to insert, extract, or remove pages, edit document metadata, and security settings for existing PDF files.
 To use CubPDF Utility, first open the PDF file you want to edit in one of the following three ways.

 1. Select from **Recent files** displayed in the center of the main window or in the **File** menu.
 2. Click the **Open** button and select from the displayed dialog.